cilium/cilium/Documentation/gettingstarted/hubble.rst

 connectivity dependencies in your own namespace, and clusters for application of any type.

-Once the the deployment is ready, issue a request from both spaceships to emulate some traffic.
+Once the deployment is ready, issue a request from both spaceships to emulate some traffic.

 .. parsed-literal::